-This Herbed Tomato Galette with Parmesan Crust is a delicious use of summer tomatoes and herbs.
-A buttery, flaky pie crust is flavored with fresh Parmesan cheese then filled with sweet tomatoes, gruyere cheese, basil and rosemary for a vegetarian free-form, rustic and delicious freeform tart.
+My Herbed Tomato Galette with Parmesan Crust showcases summer tomatoes and herbs deliciously.
+Fresh Parmesan cheese flavors the buttery, flaky pie crust.
+Filled with sweet tomato slices, gruyere cheese, basil, and rosemary for a rustic, vegetarian free-form tart.

 What is a galette?